michelled/weavly.org/src/robot-activities/meet-dash-dot-animation-drive-look.md

 ## Steps

-* Open Block.ly or Weavly and connect with Dash or Dot robot
+* Open Block.ly or Weavly and connect with Dash or Dot robot.
-* Find the setting panel for animation
+* Find the setting panel for animation.
-* Select three different animation options to see on Dash or Dot
+* Select three different animation options to see on Dash or Dot.
-* Find the setting panel for drive
+* Find the setting panel for drive.
-* Select three different drive options to see on Dash or Dot
+* Select three different drive options to see on Dash or Dot.
 * Find the setting panel for look
-* Select three different look options to see on Dash or Dot
+* Select three different look options to see on Dash or Dot.

 ## Tips

+* Ensure operational batteries are available
-* Ensure batteries are charged and Dash and Dot is operational prior to the activity
+* Ensure Dash and Dot is operational prior to the activity
 * Set up a large flat surface for Dash and Dot to detect visual and/or kinesthetic changes

 ## Change it up